Child Safety and Wellbeing Policy

 Purpose

-Templestowe College’s (TC) Child Safety Policy demonstrates our school’s commitment and approach to creating and maintaining a child safe organisation where children and young people are safe and feel safe.
+Templestowe College’s Child Safety Policy demonstrates our school’s commitment and approach to creating and maintaining a child safe organisation where children and young people are safe and feel safe.

-This policy provides an overview of our school’s approach to implementing Ministerial Order 1359 which sets out how the Victorian Child Safe Standards apply in school environments.
+This policy provides an overview of our school’s approach to Ministerial Order 1359 which sets out how the Victorian Child Safe Standards apply in school environments.

 It informs our school community of everyone’s obligations to act safely and appropriately towards children and guides our processes and practices for the safety and wellbeing of students across all areas of our work.